milazzom/apcv_405_devops/labs/Lab5_Deploying_Packaging.md

 **Purpose:** Share your container image with others and enable cloud deployments.

 - Sign up for a free [Docker Hub account](https://hub.docker.com/).
+- Create a repository within your account called 'devops-greeting':
+  1. Log in to your Docker Hub account.
+  2. Click on "Repositories" in the top menu.
+  3. Click the "Create Repository" button.
+  4. Enter the repository name (e.g., `devops-greeting`), set visibility to "Public", and click "Create".
 - Log in from your terminal:
   ```sh
   docker login